 With support from Moore Foundation, we are currently starting a large scale experiment in hands-on science education called "Ten Thousand Microscope Project."
 We intend to enlist 10,000 individuals who would be willing to beta-test Foldscope over the summer and develop single page science experiments, protocols, queries, questions, applications based on using Foldscope in a specific community.
 We aim to collectively write a crowd-sourced biology microscopy manual with examples collected from scientists, teachers, tinkerers, thinkers, hackers, kids and alike.

-The sign-up for the 10,000 microscope project is now closed.
-We received applications from over 130 different countries that have humbled and inspired our team.
-If you submitted an application already, you will hear from us directly very shortly.
+We have received applications from over 130 different countries that have humbled and inspired our team.
 We are so excited to work with you to build this community.

 Much of the beauty that arises in art comes from the struggle an artist wages with his limited medium.